-- In a separate bowl mix flour and baking soda together.
+- MAKE THE BATTER: Place the grated zucchini in a bowl, adding dill, scallions, feta, nutmeg, and one egg.
+Mix well.
+In a separate bowl mix flour and baking powder together.
 Add flour mixture to zucchini, incorporating all.
 This will be a fairly thick batter.

-- Make in batches, letting fritters finish at least 10 minutes in the oven, or until they puff slightly.
+- Make these in batches, letting fritters finish at least 10 minutes in the oven, or until they puff slightly.

-- Serve with a dollop of Tzatziki Sauce
+- Serve with a dollop of Tzatziki Sauce and dill sprig.

 - Calories: 257